-The Neosho car accident lawyers at Aaron Sachs and Associates want to remind everyone that the upcoming Thanksgiving holiday weekend is the busiest of the year on Joplin and Neosho's roads.
+The Neosho car accident lawyers at Aaron Sachs & Associates, P.C. want to remind everyone that the upcoming Thanksgiving holiday weekend is the busiest of the year on Joplin and Neosho's roads.
 Approximately 90% of holiday travelers do so by car.
 Therefore, the amount of car accidents is also correspondingly high, although not as high as the Christmas or New Year's holidays.

 It is tragic when a holiday--especially one which is intended to bring family together and celebrate our blessings--turns to disaster in the form of a motor vehicle accident.